-So far, the IAU has only recognized five dwarf planets: Pluto, Ceres, Makemake, Haumea, and Eris.
+So far, the IAU has only recognized five dwarf planets.
+In order of distance from the Sun they are: Ceres, Pluto, Haumea, Makemake, and Eris.
 But the IAU says there may be many more dwarf planets – perhaps more than a hundred – waiting to be discovered.

 Pluto is by far the most famous dwarf planet.
 Discovered by Clyde Tombaugh in 1930, Pluto was long considered our solar system's ninth planet.
 But after other astronomers found similar intriguing worlds deeper in the distant Kuiper Belt – the IAU reclassified Pluto as a dwarf planet in 2006.

 There was widespread outrage on behalf of the demoted planet.
 Textbooks were updated, and the internet spawned memes with Pluto going through a range of emotions, from anger to loneliness.